 If you need to reach an officer after the business hours of 8 to 5, Monday through Friday, call 679-5600.
 You will be connected to Kalamazoo County Dispatch.
-When you hear the recording start, press the number 6 and you will be connected with a live person.
 IN CASE OF AN EMERGENCY, CALL 911.

 The Schoolcraft Police Department does not offer Live Scan Fingerprints.
 Call The Kalamazoo County Sheriff Department at 269-383-8822 to get locations for Live Scan fingerprinting.

 Fire Department Questions